Weight loss really isn’t as complicated as we’ve all made it seem.

 Then during your next grocery store trip, shop the parameter of the grocery store and skip the aisles.
 That means getting groceries from the real foods sections of the shop.

-If it wasn’t grown or raised on something that was grown, don’t buy it.
+If it wasn’t grown or raised, don’t buy it.
 Minus the flours and sugars.
 Those were technically grown too, but the refinement process makes them yucky for weight loss.
 Trust me.

 Quit Drinking Your Calories

 It is highly likely if you’ve removed all highly processed foods, you’ve also removed sugary sodas, juice and drinks.